The Future is Unwritten

 Choosing to attend the school I did could have not worked out.
 Choosing to pursue my degrees could have not worked out.
 Choosing to graduate early, move into my own apartment, buy a car, date a boy, to dye my hair or get a tattoo... all these things might not work out.

 But life isn't about playing it safe.
 It's about taking chances and daring to do what we want, even if it looks different than what others want.

 I grew up idolizing Disney characters like Mulan and Belle, who were different than the crowd and who shattered society's expectations of them.
 I played "A Cinderella Story" on repeat and turned the morale of the story, "never let the fear of striking out keep you from playing the game," into my personal mantra as I stumbled through adolescence.

 When I was young I was told I could be and do anything I wanted—just like those girls in the movies—so long as I was happy and healthy.
 Over the years, countless adults in my life told me how they wish they had started their own business, traveled more, waited to get married, taken a gap year, quit their job... the list goes on.
 Every time they shared their regrets with me, I told myself I would never make the same mistakes.
 I told myself I would never settle.
 So I haven't.

-But those same adults who encouraged me to learn from their mistakes changed their tune and started telling me to attend an "appropriate" school, to get a "stable" job, to put all my money into savings.
+Those same adults who encouraged me to learn from their mistakes changed their tune and started telling me to attend an "appropriate" school, to get a "stable" job, to put all my money into savings.
 They started telling me to be more careful, to slow down, to guard my heart.